eltigerchino/svelte-kit-upload-image/README.md

 npm run build
 ```

-You can preview the production build with `npm run preview`.
+You can run the production build with `npm run start`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
-# svelte-kit-upload-image
+This example uses the node adapter. https://kit.svelte.dev/docs/adapter-node